Diiamondrecords/REAPER-Composition-Ecosystem-Manual/README.md

 "The goal of the REAPER Composition Ecosystem is not to help you write more music.
 It is to help you write better music, more consistently, for the rest of your life."

 End of Appendix V
+Appendix W
+The Complete Music Production Decision Guide

+"Every finished song is simply the result of thousands of small decisions made in the correct order."

+Introduction

+Many composers believe the difficult part of music is writing notes.

+In reality, writing notes is only one small part of composing.

+The real challenge is making good decisions consistently.

+Professional composers rarely ask:

+"What should I write?"

+Instead they ask:

+What problem am I solving?
+What emotion am I trying to strengthen?
+Which musical element deserves attention right now?

+This appendix is a guide to making those decisions.

+Decision Level 1 — The Big Picture

+Before writing anything, answer these five questions.

+1. Why am I writing this piece?

+Examples

+Film
+Album
+Practice
+Client
+Performance
+Experiment
+2. What emotion comes first?

+Examples

+Hope
+Mystery
+Joy
+Sadness
+Determination
+Wonder

+Never begin with notes.

+Begin with emotion.

+3. What should listeners remember?

+Only one answer.

+Examples

+Melody
+Groove
+Chorus
+Bass
+Atmosphere
+4. Where is the climax?

+Every composition needs one.

+Know where it happens before writing it.

+5. What story am I telling?

+Music without direction becomes decoration.

+Music with direction becomes communication.

+Decision Level 2 — Structure

+Open Song Form Architect

+Questions

+How long?

+How many sections?

+Where should energy rise?

+Where should it rest?

+Where should the climax occur?

+Only after these answers exist should composing begin.

+Decision Level 3 — Harmony

+Open Theory Grid Architect

+Questions

+Major or Minor?

+Simple or Rich?

+Borrowed chords?

+Secondary dominants?

+Voice leading?

+Cadence?

+Harmony should answer emotional questions.

+Not theoretical questions.

+Decision Level 4 — Melody

+Open Melody Architect

+Ask

+Would someone remember this tomorrow?

+If not,

+continue refining.

+Memorable beats complicated.

+Every time.

+Decision Level 5 — Development

+Open Theme & Variation Architect

+Ask

+Can this melody become

+Verse Two?

+Bridge?

+Ending?

+Countermelody?

+Never replace good ideas too quickly.

+Decision Level 6 — Groove

+Open Bass Groove Architect

+Ask

+Should the music

+Walk?

+Drive?

+Dance?

+Float?

+Groove is emotional movement.

+Decision Level 7 — Color

+Open Instrument Palette Architect

+Every instrument should answer

+"What emotional color do I add?"

+Examples

+Piano

+Honesty

+Strings

+Warmth

+Brass

+Power

+Choir

+Grandeur

+Synth Pad

+Atmosphere

+Electric Guitar

+Energy

+Decision Level 8 — Arrangement

+Questions

+When do instruments enter?

+When do they leave?

+When should silence occur?

+When should density increase?

+The arrangement should breathe naturally.

+Decision Level 9 — Refinement

+Now ask

+What can I remove?

+Professionals ask this constantly.

+Removing unnecessary material often improves music more than adding new ideas.

+Decision Level 10 — Evaluation

+Listen once.

+Without touching anything.

+Write observations.

+Only then begin editing.

+The Composer's Decision Pyramid
+Purpose

+↓

+Emotion

+↓

+Story

+↓

+Structure

+↓

+Harmony

+↓

+Rhythm

+↓

+Melody

+↓

+Development

+↓

+Bass

+↓

+Instrumentation

+↓

+Arrangement

+↓

+Refinement

+Notice that technical details remain near the bottom.

+Professionals think from the top down.

+Decision Tree
+If...

+The emotion feels weak.

+Return to

+Theory Grid.

+The melody feels weak.

+Return to

+Melody Architect.

+Verse Two feels repetitive.

+Return to

+Theme & Variation.

+The groove feels lifeless.

+Return to

+Bass Groove Architect.

+Everything sounds crowded.

+Return to

+Instrument Palette.

+The song feels directionless.

+Return to

+Song Form Architect.

+The Three Golden Questions

+Every professional decision can usually be reduced to these three questions.

+Does this strengthen the emotion?
+Does this strengthen the musical story?
+Does this strengthen the listener's experience?

+If the answer is no,

+do not make the change.

+Professional Insight

+Professional composers do not avoid difficult decisions.

+They simply organize them.

+Instead of solving twenty musical problems simultaneously,

+they solve

+one

+carefully,

+then move to the next.

+The REAPER Composition Ecosystem was designed around exactly this philosophy.

+Composer's Exercise

+Take one unfinished composition.

+For every musical decision you make today,

+write beside it:

+Why did I make this decision?
+What problem did it solve?
+Did it improve the music?

+After an hour,

+review your notes.

+You will begin to recognize your own composing habits—and discover which ones help your music the most.

+Closing Thought

+The quality of a composition is rarely determined by one brilliant moment.

+It is determined by hundreds of thoughtful decisions that all support the same artistic vision.

+The better your decisions become,

+the better your music becomes.

+"Great composers are not people who always know the right answer.
+They are people who consistently ask the right questions."

+End of Appendix W